 Sacred Mushrooms are Taoist masters.
 They teach us to slow down and reflect.
 They guide us back to ourselves.
 They accept and love us unconditionally.

 As your facilitators on the psilocybin journey, we support your experience as kind, silent witnesses to whatever unfolds naturally.
-We listen and hold a judgement-free container where you feel comfortable and safe to be vulnerable and let go of control.
+We listen and hold a judgment-free container where you feel comfortable and safe to be vulnerable and let go of control.

-We allow you and the mushrooms to work together, as you remember to trust your Inner Healing Intelligence to lead the way.
+We allow you and the mushrooms to work together as you remember to trust your Inner Healing Intelligence to lead the way.